venkataravuri/venkataravuri/README.md

 <!-- I do a lot of speaking on React and Svelte, teach React and TypeScript at Egghead.io and write a biweekly-ish newsletter. -->

-### My Digital Garden 🌱

-I write regular blog posts, most of which you will find on my personal blog [venkataravuri.github.io](https://venkataravuri.github.io/).

 ### ⚡️ A Few Quick Facts
 <ul>
 <li>🧐 Learning about <strong>serverless architectures</strong>, <strong>distributed systems</strong>, and a bit of <strong>ML</strong>.</li>